The Harmony Arts Festival features live music, art displays, outdoor movies and other entertainment along the waterfront in West Vancouver in August.

 Harmony Arts at John Lawson Park

 At John Lawson Park there is the main stage for the ONNI Sunset Concerts.
 John Lawson is also the site for Cinema in the Park outdoor movies each evening.
 The nightly concerts usually take place at 7:30 pm and feature a variety of great music talent.

-Harmony Arts Movies
+Harmony Arts Movies in 2017

 - Friday, August 4th – Hidden Figures (2016)

 - Saturday, August 5th – Jurassic Park (1993)

 - Sunday, August 6th – Zootopia (2016)